ebvv/ebvv/README.md

 # What's Up
-- My name is Eric, i'm a Software and Ux Developer obsessed by innovation and creativity.
+- My name is Eric, i'm a Software and Ux Developer obsessed with innovation.
 - I have full proficiency in English (c2) and Portuguese, as well some knowledge in Russian.
 - I am deeply interested in Art, Blockchain and User Experience Design.
 ## ↓